JayHelton/jarretthelton.dev/src/posts/webauthn-as-a-second-factor-part-1.md

 ---
 ## Introduction

+At its core, WebAuthn, or Web Authentication, is a web standard published by W3C.
+It is a component of the FIDO2 specifications alongside CTAP2.
+WebAuthn is a web-based API that provides an easy-to-use abstraction for user authentication using support devices.
+CTAP2 and WebAuthn use advanced asymmetric cryptography to establish identity and trust between a user and a service.

+With the evolution of the internet and cybersecurity, it became clear that password credentials and two-factor authentication were not enough to provide users with the necessary account safety.
+The most common 2FA methods, like SMS and OTP, are vulnerable to phishing attacks and ultimately provide low confidence in user account security.

+WebAuthn is aiming to provide a solution to these problems.

 In this post, we will look at how to use [SimpleWebAuthn](https://simplewebauthn.dev/) to leverage the WebAuthn specification and APIs to create a safe and efficient second factor for account MFA.

 This content was initially created as a proposed cookbook for the library.
 It is one-third of the scenarios covered in the cookbook - MFA, Passwordless, and Usernameless.